cfug/flutter.cn/src/docs/cookbook/navigation/named-routes.md

         child: RaisedButton(
           child: Text('Launch screen'),
           onPressed: () {
             // Navigate to the second screen when tapped.
-            // 点击时跳转到第二个界面！（Navigate to second screen when tapped!） },
+          },
         ),
       ),